apache/echarts-doc/en/option/component/timeline.md

 + ECharts3 doesn't support timeline.notMerge parameter, which implies notMerge mode would not be supported any more.
 If this scene was needed, the option management could be conducted outside with a notMerge setting like setOption(option, true).

-+ Comparing ECharts3 with ECharts2，the define locations of their timeline attributes are different.
++ Comparing ECharts3 with ECharts2, the define locations of their timeline attributes are different.
 The one in ECharts3 is moved to  `baseOption` and is regarded as a common component, which is also compatible with the timeline difine location of ECharts2.
 It is just not recommended to be written anymore.

 ## show(boolean) = true